Portfolio Reviews: How to Create an Art Portfolio for College Applications (Step-by-Step Guide)

 Step 2 – Build a Portfolio Timeline

 Most students underestimate how long it takes to develop a thoughtful, compelling portfolio.
+A well-developed portfolio showcases the progress and evolution of a student’s skills and ideas over time.
 Ideally, you should begin at least 6–12 months in advance.

 Recommended timeline: